MicrosoftDocs/winapps-winrt-api/microsoft.ui.xaml.controls/appbar.md

 ## -description

 Represents the container control that holds app UI components for commanding and experiences.
-For Windows 10, see Remarks.

 ## -xaml-syntax